Football Line Judge

 What is a Line Judge in Football?

-After the snap, line judges will keep an eye at the football.
-If a pass is made in the play, the line judge needs to make sure it was made before the line of scrimmage, and rule if it was a forward or lateral pass.
+After the snap, line judges will keep an eye on the football.
+If a pass is made in the play, the line judge needs to make sure it was made before the line of scrimmage.
+They must also rule if it was a forward or lateral pass.
 In addition, line judges have to make sure that a player was not out of bounds when running with the ball or receiving a pass.
 Calls like that can completely change a game, making it necessary for those officials to be very attentive.

 The line judge is positioned along the sideline, on the opposite side as the down judge.
 Since they are responsible for watching plays involving the line of scrimmage, line judges will be positioned at the line of scrimmage on the sideline.